 Best Known For

-Musical rebel Waylon Jennings is best remembered for helping to popularize a grittier and more rock-influenced style of outlaw country music.
+Musical rebel Waylon Jennings is best remembered for helping to popularize the grittier and more rock-influenced genre known as outlaw country music.

 Waylon Jennings fights the Nashville establishment.

 Buddy Holly was a pioneer in the world of rock and roll and had changed the face of music at the time until his tragic death in 1959.

 George Jones talks about his fight against addiction.

 Watch a short video about Johnny Cash and find out the highlights and low lights of the career of this rock, gospel and country legend.

 Answer questions and see how you rank against other players.Play Now